AndreiDumitran/notesApp/README.md

 # Simple Notes App using NodeJS

-This is a simple Notes taking app made using NodeJS.
+This is a simple Notes taking app written in JavaScript.

 ---